lucacorti/jsonapi_plug/README.md

 end
 ```

-This will take care of ensuring `JSON:API` spec compliance and will return errors for malformed requests.
+This will take care of ensuring `JSON:API` specification compliance and will return errors for invalid requests.

 The `:api` option expects a module using `JSONAPI.API` for configuration.